translatorswb/web-demos/README.md

 $ pip install -r requirements.txt
 ```

-Edit the url endpoints of the APIs you want to use in `.env`
+If you want to connect the API's, specify their URL endpoints in `.env`.
+(You can skip this if you like)

 ```bash
 MT_API_URL=http://localhost:8001/api/v1/translate